 I am sorry to break it to you, but if you check for termites in more than a single wall, it will take more than five minutes.
 And most likely you would need to have a professional confirm whether what you have found is termites or not.
-If your property is in the Brisbane area, don’t hesitate to contact us for a termite inspection in Brisbane.
+If your property is in the Brisbane area, do not hesitate to contact us for a termite inspection in Brisbane.
 Nevertheless, there are a few telltale signs that you may have termites…

 Termite Sign Checklist